viodotcom/opticks/docs/dead-code-removal.md

 For the losing boolean toggles and losing multi toggle variants:

 - losing toggles are pruned
-- if the losing side is an JSXExpression, we clean it up including the variables that are referenced from there
+- if the losing side is a JSXExpression, we clean it up including the variables that are referenced from there

-The codemods are designed to prune toggles that are null, allowing you to execute code only for one variant of an multi toggle experiment.
+The codemods are designed to prune toggles that are null, allowing you to execute code only for one variant of a multi toggle experiment.

 ## Running the codemods